DominikBuchner/BOLDigger/README.md

 A closer look at all flagged hits is advised since they represent a certain degree of uncertainty for the selected hit.

+## Correction of top hits via BOLD API

+This option scans the BOLDigger top hits for hits with high similarity (>= 98%) and missing species-level assignment.
+This can happen, if the top 20 hits are populated with high similarity hits and missing species-level assignment "hide" away better hits.
+Those are queried against the BOLD identification API and corrected with the most common name in the published hits.
+The results will be saved in a new tab in the BOLDResults file for further inspection.

 ## Still to do

 * Implement the identification engine API for quick analyses